denschub/plaintextmailslayer/README.md

     foreman start

 and the application will spawn an SMTP server listening at localhost:2525.
-Set up the applications sending mails to send mails to localhost:2525.
+Set up the applications sending unencrypted mails to send mails to localhost:2525.
-PlainTextMailSlayer will take care of all emails that are coming in, so make sure it is not accessible from outside, there is no authentication enabled.
+PlainTextMailSlayer will take care of all mails that are coming in, so make sure it is not accessible from outside, there is no authentication enabled.